Skip to main content

 Start Preparing Now

-Eight months of focused preparation is more than enough time to pass the CPALE — but only if you use that time effectively.
+Several months of focused preparation is more than enough time to pass the CPALE — but only if you use that time effectively.
 Every week counts.

 Our AI-powered platform provides personalized tutoring, thousands of practice questions for all 6 CPALE subjects, and timed mock exams that simulate the actual board exam experience.
 Whether you are a first-timer building from scratch or a retaker targeting specific subjects, our adaptive system meets you where you are.